nwisbeta/github.io/pages/apiguides/apiguides_getting_started.md

 {% include note.html content="This server is a test platform.
 The service must not be used or connected to any live system or service." %}

+The FHIR [Terminology Module](https://hl7.org/fhir/STU3/terminology-module.html) documents the terminology resources, operations and concepts used most frequently on the Ontoserver.

 ### Rate limit

 No rate limit applied on this server: suitable for testing purposes only.